 - LowLevelHooksTimeout =1000

-- String name should be one of the above.
+- The string name should be one of the above.

 - Now double click and add the value and click ok.
 Repeat this for all.

-- Here you will find a string called as “Auto End Task“, set its value to “1” by double clicking it.
-This means any hung program will be killed instantaneously.
+At the same registry location, you will find a string called “Auto End Task.“ Set its value to “1” by double-clicking it.
+It means any hung program will be killed instantaneously.

-- Now suppose if you want to give some time, as some programs come back to normal in few minutes, Find a key called as “WaitToKillAppTimeout“, change the value to the value you want.
-You have to enter value in milliseconds though.
+Now suppose if you want to give some time, as some programs come back to normal in a few minutes.
+Find a key called “WaitToKillAppTimeout.“ Change the value to the value you want.
+You have to enter a value in milliseconds, though.

 If anything goes wrong, use can restore using the Restore point we created before starting the process.